kotaaaa/github_resume/README_EN.md

 |**Email**|kota.k.1132.pda@gmail.com|

 ## **Objective**
+As a web application engineer, I am mainly involved in the back-end development of consumer electronics EC services, but also in the front-end and infrastructure areas.
+He is also well versed in operational tasks such as load testing in preparation for a sale.
-During master deploma, I was engaged in research on natural language processing and data mining.
-My achievements during studies, including external presentations at peer-reviewed international conferences, have been recognized, and I was selected for a half-tuition scholarship(JASSO).
+In graduate school, I was engaged in research on data mining using natural language processing.
+I was selected as a JASSO scholarship recipient for exemption from repayment for his achievements during his studies, including external presentations at peer-reviewed international conferences.
-Currently, as a web application engineer, I am in charge of the backend, frontend, and system operation of a consumer electronics EC service.
+Currently, I would like to get an oppotunity to work as a backend engineer to work on new product development.

 ## **Summary**
-- Software Engineer with 1 years and 6 month of experience in Java / Javascript
+- Software Engineer with 1 years and 8 month of experience in Java / Javascript
 - 1 years of Internal user's real data analysis work and presentation at academic conference (Internship Program)
 - Research achievements in natural language processing and web mining through 3 years

 ## **Strengths**
-- Front-end to back-end engineering skills and 1 year Development / Operation experience
+- Front-end to back-end engineering skills and 1 years and 8 month Development / Operation experience
 - Ability to take ownership and drive the project as a team.
 - Ability to communicate smoothly with stakeholders inside and outside the team, regardless of nationality or language, and to work towards goals
 - Specialized skills in data analysis and natural language processing / Analytical skills for understanding user behavior